diogoff/qstvec/README.md

 In this example, `little_peak.qasm` corresponds to BlueQubit's `P1_little_peak.qasm` circuit.

-The script `little_peak.py` illustrates how to read the circuit and evolve the state vector, instruction by instruction, without any truncation.
+The Python script `little_peak.py` illustrates how to read the circuit and evolve the state vector, instruction by instruction, without any truncation.

 At the end, it prints the most probable bit string.